Sexual Assault / Abuse Survivors

 You may experience many different feelings, such as self-blame, shame, anger, fear, guilt, or grief.
 You may find you are unable to concentrate or focus because you “can’t stop” thinking about the assault.
 You may also experience flashbacks that make you feel nervous, angry or afraid.

 If you have been injured due to a recent sexual assault, seeking health care may be the first step.
 Please see our resource page for local health care providers.

-The choice to make a police report after a sexual assault has occurred is intensely personal and often a difficult one.
+The choice to make a police report after a sexual assault is intensely personal and often a difficult one.
 Some survivors find the process empowering.
-Other survivors may find the process of reporting too difficult.
+Other survivors may find the process of reporting too overwhelming.

 Only you can decide if making a police report is the right thing for you.
 RISE staff and volunteers will support you whether or not you choose to make a report.